-Patients and methods.
-The study included patients who were treated at the Clinic for Cardiovascular diseases of the Clinical Center (KC) in Niš, Intensive Care Unit.
-They were hospitalized due to manifest signs of HF.
+The study included patients who were treated at the Intensive Care Unit of the Clinic for Cardiovascular Diseases (CVD), University Clinical Center (UKC) Niš.
+They were hospitalized for signs of HF.
 The total number of patients was 201.
 During the processing of the patients, detailed anamnestic data were taken.
 In case of impossibility of cooperation with the patient, data were obtained heteroanamnestically from the closest family members.
-The examination included: the most important complaints, the time sequence of the occurrence of certain complaints; duration of the underlying disease that led to HF; way of treating HF; the presence of risk factors for heart diseases (smoking, arterial hypertension, family burden); frequency of hospitalizations, present comorbidities; previous illnesses; medications used so far.
+The examination included: the most important complaints, the time sequence of the occurrence of certain complaints; duration of the underlying disease that led to HF; way of treating HF; the presence of risk factors for heart diseases (smoking, arterial hypertension, family burden); frequency of hospitalizations, present comorbidities; previous illnesses; and medications used so far.